4. In Project 3 we can see that there are many similar triangles in the pentagram.

 And use the quadratic formula

-If we take the negative square root, we will get a negative answer, and since x is a distance in this case and distances are never negative, we must mean
+If we take the negative square root, we will get a negative answer, and since x is a distance, and distances are never negative, we must mean

 Other instances of the proportion of the golden mean in the pentagram include

 The triangles fall into two similarity classes: the 36-72-72 triangles and the 36-36-108 triangles.

 ΔAFJ, ΔABG, and ΔACD are 36-72-72 triangles.